abbyazari/abbyazari.github.io/_pages/publications.md

 * Rymer, A...[46 total including **Azari, A. R.**] (2020).
 "Neptune and Triton: A Flagship for Everyone".
 Submitted to the Planetary Science and Astrobiology Decadal Survey 2023-2032.
 Acessible <a href="http://surveygizmoresponseuploads.s3.amazonaws.com/fileuploads/623127/5489366/244-8cff7749d82bbc790f1cc58b9a047995_RymerAbigailM.pdf"> online</a>

   *This paper represents the outer planets community's motivation for sending a mission to the Neptune system in the near future.
 Neptune, to date, has never had an orbiting spacecraft.
 A mission to Neptune would advance cross-disciplinary planetary science, including: geologic studies for Triton, considering Neptune as a class of discovered exoplanets, and plasma transport studies.
 For plasma transport, Neptune has large non-dipolar magnetic fields, complicating our currently understood systems.
-Such a mission would represent the next several decades, given the time scale required for these missions, of scientific progress for these exotic planetary systems, and understanding mass transport at the icy giants.*
+Such a mission would represent the next several decades, given the time scale required for these missions, of scientific progress for these  planetary systems, and understanding mass transport at the icy giants.*

 * **Azari, A. R.**,  Jia, X., Liemohn, M. W., et al. (2019).
 "Are Interchange Injections Organized by Rotation Longitude?"
 Acessible at the <a href="https://doi.org/10.1029/2018JA026196"> Journal of Geophysical Research: Space Physics</a>